Why Feed Raw Dog Food?

 Pouncing – Dogs pounce on their prey.
 You’ve probably seen this when they are playing, especially when they’re young puppies.

-Short Digestive Tract – This is designed for meat.
+Digestive Tract is Short – This is designed for meat.
 Long digestive tracts are found in animals eating plant based diets.
 Food passes through the digestive tract quickly which helps avoid bacterial infection from meat and rotting meat.
-Dogs on a raw diet also have higher acidity levels than ours and a higher acidity level than dogs on a kibble diet.
+Dogs on a raw diet have higher acidity levels than ours.
+Also, a higher acidity level than dogs on a kibble diet.
 This is nature’s way of avoiding bacterial infection.

-Saliva – A dogs saliva is a lubricant.
-This helps your canine to swallow large amounts of food at a time.
+Saliva – A dog’s saliva is a lubricant.
+This helps your canine to gulp/swallow large amounts of food at a time.
 Also, their saliva doesn’t contain Amylase (used to breakdown carbohydrates).
-Amylase is found in the saliva of omnivores and herbivores, but not carnivores.
+Carnivores do not have Amylase in their saliva as opposed to herbivores and omnivores.